Bob Dylan: 1965–1969: Going electric and motorcycle accident

-Once Dylan was well enough to resume creative work, he began to edit D. A. Pennebaker's film of his 1966 tour.
-A rough cut was shown to ABC Television, but they rejected it as incomprehensible to mainstream audiences.
-The film, titled Eat the Document on bootleg copies, has since been screened at a few film festivals.
 Secluded from public gaze, Dylan recorded over 100 songs during 1967 at his Woodstock home and in the basement of the Hawks' nearby house, "Big Pink".
 These songs were initially offered as demos for other artists to record and were hits for Julie Driscoll, the Byrds, and Manfred Mann.
 The public heard these recordings when Great White Wonder, the first "bootleg recording", appeared in West Coast shops in July 1969, containing Dylan material recorded in Minneapolis in 1961 and seven Basement Tapes songs.
 This record gave birth to a minor industry in the illicit release of recordings by Dylan and other major rock artists.
 Columbia released a Basement selection in 1975 as The Basement Tapes.

-In late 1967, Dylan returned to studio recording in Nashville, accompanied by Charlie McCoy on bass, Kenny Buttrey on drums and Pete Drake on steel guitar.
+In late 1967, Dylan returned to the studio in Nashville, accompanied by acoustic musicians on bass, drums and steel guitar.
 The result was John Wesley Harding, a record of short songs thematically drawing on the American West and the Bible.
 The sparse structure and instrumentation, with lyrics that took the Judeo-Christian tradition seriously, was a departure from Dylan's previous work.
 It included "All Along the Watchtower", famously covered by Jimi Hendrix.
 Woody Guthrie died in October 1967, and Dylan made his first live appearance in twenty months at a memorial concert held at Carnegie Hall on January 20, 1968, where he was backed by the Band.

 Nashville Skyline (1969), featured Nashville musicians, a mellow-voiced Dylan, a duet with Johnny Cash and the single "Lay Lady Lay".
 Variety wrote, "Dylan is definitely doing something that can be called singing.
 Somehow he has managed to add an octave to his range."
-During one recording session, Dylan and Cash recorded a series of duets, but only their version of "Girl from the North Country" appeared on the album.
 The album influenced the nascent genre of country rock.

-In 1969, Dylan was asked to write songs for Scratch, Archibald MacLeish's musical adaptation of "The Devil and Daniel Webster".
-MacLeish initially praised Dylan's contributions, writing to him "Those songs of yours have been haunting me—and exciting me," but creative differences led to Dylan leaving the project.
-Some of the songs were later recorded by Dylan in a revised form.
-In May 1969, Dylan appeared on the first episode of The Johnny Cash Show where he sang a duet with Cash on "Girl from the North Country" and played solos of "Living the Blues" and "I Threw It All Away".
-Dylan traveled to England to top the bill at the Isle of Wight Festival on August 31, 1969, after rejecting overtures to appear at the Woodstock Festival closer to home.
+In August 1969, Dylan traveled to England to top the bill at the Isle of Wight Festival, after rejecting overtures to appear at the Woodstock Festival closer to his home.